 The main takeaway from this post is that any form of drug rehab and addiction recovery is a process.
 Recovering from opioid overdose cannot be accomplished overnight.
-Instead, opiate addiction recovery requires undergoing days of withdrawal symptoms during detox, weeks of intensive treatment during drug rehab, and months (or even years) of fighting cravings and getting social support during long-term recovery.
+Instead, opiate addiction recovery requires undergoing days of withdrawal symptoms during opioid detox treatment, weeks of intensive treatment during drug rehab, and months (or even years) of fighting cravings and getting social support during long-term recovery.

 Do not let the opioid overdose statistics and symptoms of an opioid overdose be discouraging if you find that you are suffering from opioid use disorder.
 Instead, let this post be a wakeup call to get the help that you need to recover – particularly during the first ninety days of recovery.
 If you would like more information about opioid overdose stats or why the first ninety days of recovery are the most critical to recovering from an opioid overdose, you should feel free to contact us today.

 Centers for Disease Control and Prevention.
 (2016, December).
 Prescription Opioid Overdose Data.
 Retrieved from: https://www.cdc.gov/drugoverdose/data/overdose.html